Best & Worst Subaru Crosstrek Years

 The Best Years: 2022, 2023

 These later models packed a wallop with a 2.5-liter flat-four engine.
-Coupled with Subaru’s Symmetrical All-Wheel Drive, drivers got an ideal combination of power and efficiency.
+Coupled with Subaru’s Symmetrical All-Wheel Drive, drivers got a perfect combination of strength and performance.

-The STARLINK Multimedia system continued to evolve, offering drivers a seamless connectivity experience.
-Safety remained a vital priority, with the EyeSight Driver Assist Technology becoming more widespread across trims, bringing features like adaptive cruise control and pre-collision braking to the table.
+The STARLINK Multimedia system continued to evolve, offering drivers a smooth connectivity experience.
+Safety remained a vital priority, with the EyeSight Driver Assist Technology becoming more common across trims, bringing features like adaptive cruise control and pre-collision braking to the table.

 The Neutral Years: 2020, 2021

-While the 2020 and 2021 Crosstrek models brought some groundbreaking upgrades in tech and drivetrain options, they weren’t completely problem-free.
+While the 2020 and 2021 Crosstrek models brought some revolutionary upgrades in tech and drivetrain options, they weren’t entirely problem-free.

 Some drivers reported issues with the Engine Coolant Bypass Valve and starter problems, along with battery drain concerns.
 But it wasn’t all sorrow and gloom – Subaru kept pushing forward with safety features and tech advancements, keeping the Crosstrek competitive in a rapidly evolving market.